Quick links:

 Teams new to autonomous sailing develop their own strategies to achieve their goals.
 It is extremely challenging for a small team to build, program and sail one of these in a single academic year!
 In fact, it might never have been done!
 The successful small teams use a long-term approach with intermediate goals, perhaps the first year’s goal having a boat sailing under remote control with autonomous sail control, and then adding navigation the next year and experimenting with different rigs, sensors or controls.

 Larger teams can accomplish more but require even better management skills.
-In this case there is often a “Boat Team” that builds the boat and gets it sailing under remote control (noting that a boat that does not sail well under remote control will not sail well under autonomous control) and a “Systems Team” that develops the systems.
+In this case there is often a “Boat Team” that builds the boat and gets it sailing under remote control (noting that a boat that does not sail well under remote control will almost never sail well under autonomous control) and a “Systems Team” that develops the systems.
 Almost all systems development can be done in the lab or on a mobile cart in a parking lot on a mockup representing the boat’s dimensional boundaries.
 The two teams come together about a month before the competition to integrate, develop and refine the on-the-water performance.

 MMv3 sea trial